 Nonprofits need fundraising to function.
 Organizations that exist for social good rely on donations to accomplish their life-saving missions.
 The number one question we’re asked is “how do we spread the word about what we do and get more donations?”
 It’s a valid question.
 But before we help crack the code, you’re probably wondering who we are.

-Fifty & Fifty is a marketing agency that uses creative thinking and expertise for good.
-We work with charities all over the world as they launch, pivot, and grow – helping with everything from outreach and communications objectives to smashing fundraising goals.
 We’re passionate about social causes that help vulnerable individuals, families, and communities who find themselves in unsafe or unhealthy conditions.
 We’re also the strategic marketing agency of choice for many global nonprofits including the United Nations Development Programme and the Susan G. Komen Foundation.

 Here at Fifty & Fifty we believe in emotional storytelling.
 When you’re not motivated by money as much as purpose and passion, you appeal to donors by pulling on their heartstrings.
 We don’t mean that in a gimmicky way (although “clicktivism” has its time and place), but an authentic one.
-In fact, studies show that people who feel more sympathy and worry for others are more likely to donate.

 So how can you make your NPO fundraising story more emotional?
-Here are our top 5 ways:

 1. Share their names